Update from Cuba: “We’re Waiting for You”

-“We longed for your presence in 2020,” said Cuba Program Host Eduardo González.
+“We have longed for your presence,” said Cuba Program Host Eduardo González.
 “COVID-19 managed to keep us apart physically but not spiritually, as many of our American friends kept in touch; expressing concern about us and showing solidarity at this difficult time.”

-Eduardo reported that while the virus ravaged the population, the loss of tourism and trade has devastated the economy.
-On top of U.S. sanctions, the quarantine periods exacerbated shortages, including food, which has left average people impoverished.
+Eduardo reported that the loss of tourism and trade on top of shortages has created significant struggles in average people’s lives.
 “But you know Cubans!”
 Eduardo retorted.
-“Our sense of humor, solidarity and great spirit continues to grow even in the midst of scarcity and COVID-19.”
+“Our sense of humor, solidarity and great spirit continues to grow even in the midst of scarcity and struggle.”

 Always Looking Ahead to Brighter Days